 Personalizing a subject line like this is a good start, but there’s way more you can do.

 Well, because in some cases, personalizing the subject line can actually hurt results.
-That’s what we found when we analyzed over 53,000 unique messages sent from GetResponse accounts between September and December 2009.
+That’s what we found when we analyzed the data in the 2023 Email Marketing Benchmarks report.

 So what’s a marketer to do?
 Not personalize at all?